All junior high students grow in their faith through daily religion classes.

 It takes a whole Church to raise a disciple.
 Each time a youth is confirmed, he or she takes his or her in the wider community of faith-among among those who have played a vital role in helping him or her to reach the sacramental milestone.

 All junior high students also complete a required number of service hours each year.

 The Theology of the Body for Teens (TOTB-Teen) curriculum uses activities, prayer and stories to answer questions about sexual morality and their changing bodies.
-As seventh graders all students will participate in this program as part of their religion class.
+As eighth graders all students will participate in this program as part of their religion class.